johnlev/Git-Flow-Workshop/README.md

 # Git Workshop

 This workshop is about learning how to use Git.
-In THIS repository, go crazy and make all the crazy commits you want.
-Here we will experience the reason Git Flow is so necessary.
+In THIS repository, use Git Flow.

 > WINDOWS USERS: [Download GitBash](https://gitforwindows.org)